 - Use a first workflow finder to avoid scattered AI experiments.

-- Treat RAG, agents, local AI, cloud APIs, and automation as parts of one operating design.
+- Treat controlled retrieval, agents, local AI, cloud APIs, and automation as parts of one operating design.

 - Separate customer education from private implementation and production launch.